Hayabusa Gen III

 Motion Track Traction Control

-Takes ‘TC’ to a whole new level by employing data from the IMU to constantly monitor the amount of lean angle and effectively limit slip in corners as well as on straightaways.
+Takes traction control to a whole new level.
+Using data from the IMU to constantly monitor the amount of lean angle and effectively limit slip in corners as well as on straightaways.
 It provides greater stability at all times, enabling confident control in varying riding conditions while reducing stress and fatigue.
 The system offers a choice of 10 mode settings, and it can be turned off when preferred.
 The higher number the mode, the faster traction control is engaged and the more proactive the system is in limiting wheel spin.

 • Launch Control

+The Launch Control System (LC) helps ensure efficient launch and acceleration from a standing start.
 A selection of three mode settings lets the user match the engine speed at launch to their level of experience or confidence.
-Mode 1 limits engine speed on launch to 4,000 rpm, Mode 2 operates at 6,000 rpm, and Mode 3 — the fastest mode — operates at 8,000 rpm for the most aggressive take-off
+Mode 1 limits engine speed on launch to 4,000 rpm, Mode 2 operates at 6,000 rpm, and Mode 3 — the fastest mode — operates at 8,000 rpm for the most aggressive take-off.

 • Anti-Lift Control